blogs.sanpreetsingh.com

 Yes.
 Poor communication can turn a sensitive issue into a cycle of hurt, defensiveness, and misunderstanding.

-8. Does this topic fit intimacy counselling or relationship counselling better?
+Does this issue fit intimacy counselling or relationship counselling better?

-It fits intimacy counselling most directly, but it also connects closely with relationship counselling when the issue reflects broader emotional or relational strain.
+It fits intimacy-focused support most directly, but it can also connect with relationship counselling when the issue reflects broader emotional or relational strain.

 Yes.
 Healthy boundaries often make closeness feel safer, more honest, and more mutual.

-10. Where can this topic lead readers on sanpreetsingh.com?
+Where can this issue lead readers on sanpreetsingh.com?

 Scroll to Top